vickyysiahaan/tb-tc/README.md

 # thingsboard telemetry controller API

-This is python program to communicate with thingsboard telemetry controller API.
+This is a python program to communicate with thingsboard telemetry controller API.
 User can get list of variables published on a thingsboard telemetry with their value.
 Historical data can be saved in CSV or XLS file.

 Python module needed
 -	openpyxl